Seednode/roulette/README.md

 - `/types/available`
 - `/types/enabled`

+While this might thwart very basic attacks, the proper solution for most use cases would likely be to add authentication via a reverse proxy.

 ## Filtering
 You can provide a comma-delimited string of alphanumeric patterns to match via the `include=` query parameter, assuming the `-f|--filter` flag is enabled.